 Molds look like cotton.
-Their different colors depend on the food they’re “eating” and on climate:
+Their different colors depending on the food they’re “eating” and on climate:

 Green Mold: this is the most common you may find in compost.
 It typically appears in compost piles which have a lot of material.

-Well, though it might sound a tough word to learn, it’s important that you know what it means.
+Well, though it might sound like a tough word to learn, it’s important that you know what it means.
 Actinomycetes are fungus-like bacteria playing a big role in the decomposition process in your compost pile.
 Their presence is a sign of an imbalance of green and brown materials though in manure compost, for example, it might be a good thing (successful decomposition).

-If you want to recognize this type of bacteria in your pile, you’ll see a grayish substance that looks like a cobweb and it has an earthy smell, typical of a good compost.
+If you want to recognize this type of bacteria in your pile, you’ll see a grayish substance that looks like a cobweb, and it has an earthy smell typical of good compost.
 So, it’s key that you maintain a good environment for this bacteria to grow.
-Moist the soil (not too much!), reduce pH levels and add organic material because it’s actinomycetes’ dinner!.
-Also, keep your pile aerated and you’ll get a perfect dark earthy compost.
+Moist the soil (not too much!), reduce pH levels, and add organic material because it’s actinomycetes’ dinner!
+Also, keep your pile aerated, and you’ll get a perfect dark earthy compost.

 As said before, having mushrooms growing in your compost is good news.
 What’s more, you can add mushrooms to your compost pile.
 The use of mushroom compost is highly beneficial.
 It makes your soil richer, and it’s a perfect nutrient supplier.
 Plus, it improves the absorption of water in the soil.
 And the most important benefit, mushrooms are the ultimate composter, breaking down organic material and thus accelerating the decomposition process.